 Air quality management areas

-We review and assess air quality within our area to determine whether we are likely to achieve the targets set out in the UK Air Quality Strategy.
-If we think we will not meet a target, we have to declare an air quality management area (AQMA) covering the part of the district where the problem lies.
-We must then draw up an air quality action plan stating how we will aim to meet the targets, consulting neighbouring local authorities, businesses, local people, the Highways Agency, the Environment Agency and others.
+We review and assess air quality within our area to determine whether or not we are likely to achieve the targets set in UK legislation.
+If we think we will not meet a target, we have to declare an air quality management area (AQMA) covering the area where the problem was identified.
+We must then prepare an action plan to improve air quality in the area, consulting with local people and businesses, neighbouring local authorities, Highways England, the Environment Agency and others.

 Previous air quality monitoring found levels of nitrogen dioxide that exceeded the annual average target (40 µg/m3) and in 2010, three air quality management areas were declared in the centres of both Kingswood and Staple Hill and at Cribbs Causeway adjacent to the M5 Junction 17 roundabout.

 In December 2015, the Kingswood – Warmley air quality management area was declared, extending the 2012 Kingswood AQMA along the A420 corridor east to Warmley.
 This followed a detailed assessment in 2014 which had identified new locations on this corridor where the nitrogen dioxide annual average target was being exceeded.

 The Action Plan is being updated to cover the extension of the AQMA and include a wider range of actions to improve air quality in the AQMAs and across the wider district.

 The Cribbs Causeway air quality management area was revoked in July 2020 following Defra’s recommendation and public consultation.
 The nitrogen dioxide levels at the single property within the AQMA had remained below the annual average target (40 µg/m3) and also the precautionary “borderline” level (36 µg/m3) for the previous ten years (2010 – 2019 inclusive).
 We will continue to monitor in this location and review the results.